87 results - showing 31 - 60

 38 Groom Place, Belgravia, London SW1X 7BA

-This sees Tom Aikens return to the kitchen in a mich more intimate setting.
-Counter dining is the order of the day where you can see the chefs properly in action.
-The menu is based around Aikens' life and expreience and expect a lot of attention to detail in the presentation.
+This sees Tom Aikens running a much more intimate restaurant than he's previously been known for.
+Counter dining is the order of the day, so you can see the chefs properly in action.
+The menu is based around Aikens' life and experience.
+Expect a lot of attention to detail in the presentation.

 piednew